4 Fresh Finds: New things to try on the Coast

-With the Central Coast's newly celebrated status as a certified ECO Destination with Ecotourism Australia, a second year running in the global Green Destinations Top 100 List, and recognition as an Outstanding Region in Australia's most prestigious food award... there's many exciting natural, culinary, creative and cultural experiences emerging across the region in 2023.
+With the Central Coast's celebrated status as a certified ECO Destination, finalists in the National Banksia Sustainability Awards, Green Destinations Top 100 List, and recognition as an Outstanding Region in Australia's most prestigious food award...

 With more than 40 beaches to wade into, a network of wildlife-rich lakes, lagoons and waterways for the aqua-enthusiast, five national parks and five state forests with walking and cycle trails, seaside villages dotted with casually-cool dining and al fresco bars, a produce-rich hinterland and variety of accommodation styles from holiday properties, hotel resorts, tiny homes and boutique stays.
 There is just SO MUCH to choose from when exploring the Central Coast right now.

 We've simplified your research and each month your planning can start with 4 fresh experiences.
 Take your pick of what’s new below to dot your Spring calendar with the best places to enjoy something different on the Central Coast.